-Traffic patterns change constantly in most Oakland County intersections.
-Intersections that are packed at 4:30 in the afternoon are empty in the middle of the night.
+Traffic patterns change constantly in many Oakland County intersections.
+Intersections that are packed at 4:30 p.m. are empty in the middle of the night.
 At some intersections, traffic is extremely heavy travelling southbound during the morning rush hour, light during the mid-day, and then heavy north-bound during the evening rush hour.
-In the past, traffic signals couldn't respond to real-time traffic conditions.
+In the past, traffic signals couldn't respond to these real-time traffic conditions.

 That's where FAST-TRAC is different.
 Here's how it works:

-- Camera-like digital video imaging devices (known as Autoscope cameras) attached to poles at FAST-TRAC-equipped intersections detect vehicles approaching and continuously analyze traffic flow.
+- Traffic-detection devices, either employing video or buried in the pavement at FAST-TRAC-equipped intersections detect vehicles approaching and continuously monitor traffic flow.

-- The computer sends the information to a regional computer, which automatically adjusts the traffic signal to match the traffic flow.
-For example, the green cycle time in one direction can be extended, while the red cycle time is shortened, and the cycle lengths can change with each cycle based on traffic at any given moment.
+- The devices transmit the traffic-flow information to a computer which adjusts the traffic signal timing to match the traffic flow.
+For example, the green cycle time in one direction can be extended, while the red cycle time is shortened.

-- The regional computer monitors network-wide traffic flow and balances traffic flow along major corridors.
+- Network-wide traffic flow is monitored, and the system balances traffic flow along major corridors.
 For example, if there's an accident at one intersection, the regional computer will adjust traffic signals area-wide to accommodate the traffic backups caused by the accident.

-- The seven regional computers are connected to a central management computer at RCOC's state-of-the-art Traffic Operations Center (TOC).
-From their desks, RCOC traffic engineers can monitor specific intersections or a whole region.
+- Intersections are monitored at RCOC's state-of-the-art Traffic Operations Center (TOC).
+Traffic engineers can monitor specific intersections or the entire county

 The system also creates a database of traffic information, such as traffic counts, which, in some cases relieves local units of government from the need to do traffic counts and other studies.